 If you had fine or loose curls, it’s possible you completely straightened them out with a Brazilian blowout.
 If this wasn’t your intention or you’re missing your curly hair, don’t worry.
 You can get it back.

-If you’ve recently had (and regret) your Brazilian treatment, the first step is to get rid of the keratin treatment is to wash your hair thoroughly.
-The chemicals applied during the Keratin straightening will wash out completely if it’s been less than 48 hours after your treatment.
+If you’ve recently had (and regretted) your Brazilian treatment, the first step to get rid of the keratin treatment is to wash your hair thoroughly.
+The active ingredients (often aldehydes or glyoxylic acid) begin bonding fast once the hair is heat-sealed.

 How to Return Curls After Keratin Smoothing